nordic-institute/X-Road-development/NFR.md

 3.5 Application MUST be implemented for the following platforms:

-- Ubuntu LTS 20.04
+- Ubuntu
   - Central Server, Configuration Proxy, Security Server
-- Ubuntu LTS 22.04
-  - Central Server, Configuration Proxy, Security Server
-- Redhat Enterprise Linux (RHEL) 7
+- Redhat Enterprise Linux (RHEL)
   - Security Server
-- Redhat Enterprise Linux (RHEL) 8
+- Docker
   - Security Server.

+The supported versions of different platforms vary overtime.

 3.6 Application MUST be able to communicate with the network using IP v4 protocol.